 This second round of sequestration cuts started on January 15, 2014.
 The FY 2013 spending levels remained in place, giving the Conference Committee time to agree on a budget to avoid the next round of sequestration.

 The goal of the sequestration process is to reduce spending by $1.5 trillion over the next decade.
-To reach this goal, it mandates that an additional $109.5 billion be cut each year through FY 2021.
+To reach this goal, an additional $109.5 billion must be cut each year through FY 2021.

 What Caused Sequestration

-One may ask, why would Congress do such a potentially destructive thing, when Congress itself sets the federal budget?
+Why would Congress do such a potentially destructive thing when Congress itself sets the federal budget?
 Why didn't it just create a budget that stayed below the debt ceiling?

-Here's what happened.
-In August 2011, Democrats and Republicans could not agree on the best way to reduce the budget deficit.
+The situation began In August 2011, when Democrats and Republicans could not agree on the best way to reduce the budget deficit.
 Democrats refused to extend the Bush tax cuts for families making $250,000 or more, saying that the wealthy could best afford the higher tax rates needed to bring in more revenue.

-The resulting stalemate became a crisis in 2011, as existing spending and tax cuts sent the nation's debt toward the predetermined ceiling limit, and the government cannot push the debt above the national debt ceiling.
+The resulting stalemate became a crisis in 2011.
+Existing spending and tax cuts sent the nation's debt toward the predetermined ceiling limit.
+The government cannot push the debt above the national debt ceiling.

-To avoid a debt default, party leaders finally agreed to appoint a bipartisan supercommittee to come up with a solution, and then raised the debt ceiling by $2.3 trillion.
-However, the supercommittee failed to come up with a plan by the November 23, 2011, deadline.
+To avoid a debt default, party leaders finally agreed to appoint a bipartisan super committee to come up with a solution.
+They also raised the debt ceiling by $2.3 trillion.
+But, the super committee failed to come up with a plan by the November 23, 2011, deadline.
 It even ignored the reasonable recommendations of the Simpson-Bowles Report.